Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (3) Legal basis

 The legal basis for the processing of your personal data in the context of the selection process and for the award ceremony is Art.
-6 (1) sentence 1 lit. b GDPR (implementation of pre-contractual measures or fulfilment of a contract).
+6 (1) sentence 1 point (b) GDPR (implementation of pre-contractual measures or performance of a contract).

 With regard to the processing of personal data of donors, the legal basis is Art.
-6 (1) sentence 1 lit. b GDPR and Art.
-6 (1) sentence 1 lit. f GDPR.
+6 (1) sentence 1 point (b) GDPR and Art.
+6 (1) sentence 1 point (f) GDPR.
 Our legitimate interest lies in receiving the donation to promote the purpose of our foundation.

 (4) Criteria for the storage period